How to Properly Bake Polymer Clay

 General Rule of Thumb

 I mix my clays and brands all the time.
 I mix Sculpey III, Fimo, or Super Sculpey with Premo! every day in my studio.
 There’s no “magic formula” to finding what works for baking times as every oven, craft oven, and toaster oven is different.
 As for me and all my sculptures, I bake all my pieces at 275 degrees for 45-60 minutes.
 If my piece goes through several baking steps, I still bake my item at 275 degrees, but only for about 10 minutes for the first bake, just to “firm up” the clay.
 Then I continue working on the piece and continue baking at the 10 minute increments.
-However, for the final bake (when my piece has had multiple bakes) I only bake the piece for 30 minutes.
+However, for the final bake (when my piece has had multiple bakes) I only bake the piece for no less than an additional 45 minutes.

 A Few Tips for You